Local authority prosecution powers

 Consideration should also be given to any possible defences which might be raised at trial eg due diligence, since the legal burden of disproving a defence will be on the prosecution.

-See Practice Note: Local authority investigations which explains the powers given to local authorities to investigate criminal offences under the LGA 1972.
+Practice Note: Local authority investigations explains the powers given to local authorities to investigate criminal offences under the LGA 1972.
 The scope of enforcement powers available to local authorities is also considered.
-The Practice Note also includes evidential issues that may arise, how evidence is gathered, the taking and the format of witness statements, interviewing
+The Practice Note also includes evidential issues that may arise, how evidence is gathered, the taking and the format of witness statements, interviewing suspects, interviewing a corporate body and the decision to prosecute.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.